koibots8230/Newbie-Orientation/exercises/DataStructures.md

 ### Exercise

 [Here](https://www.thebluealliance.com/event/2024vabla) is a list of teams going to Blacksburg, what will be our first event next year.
 Create a hashmap that has at least 5 teams in it.
-Then create 2 functions, `GetNumber` and `AddTeam`. `GetNumber` will return the team number (for example 8230 or 401) by inputting the team name (Koibots or Copperhead Robotics).`AddTeam` will add a new team to the hashmap and use a team number and name as input.
+Print out all of the team names, then all of the team numbers.

 Commit & Push your Changes